 At Informal Hall food is clearly labelled with any allergens it may contain.
-If you have any questions, please contact the Head Chef.
+If you have any questions, please contact the Head Chef kitchen@bnc.ox.ac.uk

 D.14 Junior Common Room

 During term time and, usually in the week before and after term, the JCR is available for use by all current students.